moss-l/bhs-js-testing/NOTES.md

 Like attributes, methods are really a topic for when we discuss Object Oriented programming.
-But for now know that some values have special functions that can be invoked "on" the value without passing the value in using a similar dot syntax as the one we use to access attributes of a value but with `()` after the name enclosing any addition arguments to the method.
-Some important methods you'll need to know for the JS 1-20 problems sets are the `toUpperCase` and `toLowerCase` methods on string values that return a string value produced by converting all letters in the original string to either upper or lower case.
-These methods don't take any extra arguments so they are called like this:
+But for now know that some values have special functions that can be invoked "on" the value without passing the value in.
+Methods are accessod using a similar dot syntax as the one we use to access attributes of a value but with `()` after the name enclosing any addition arguments to the method.
+Some important methods you'll need to know for the JS 1-20 problems sets are the `substring`, `toUpperCase`, and `toLowerCase` methods on string values.
+The first is used to extract parts of an existing string while the other two return a string value produced by converting all letters in the original string to either upper or lower case.
+The `substring` method can be called with either one numeric argument, in which case it returns all the characters starting from that index to the end of the string, or with two numeric arguments in which case it returns the substring starting at the first value and continuing up to (but not including) the character at the second index.
+The case conversion methods don't take any extra arguments.

 ```
+"dogfood".substring(3) ⟹ "food"
+"dogfood".substring(0, 3) ⟹ "dog"
 "foo".toUpperCase() ⟹ "FOO"
 "FOO".toLowerCase() ⟹ "foo"
 ```